-Kennon, a Jackson, was the representative for Ohio's 11th congressional district from 1835 to 1837.
+Kennon was the representative for Ohio’s 11th congressional district and was a Jackson.
+He served from 1835 to 1837.

 From Dec 1829 to Mar 1837, Kennon missed 434 of 1,194 roll call votes, which is 36.3%.
 This is much worse than the median of 21.0% among the lifetime records of representatives serving in Mar 1837.
 The chart below reports missed votes over time.